supertokens/dashboard/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ] Tenant Management
     -   [ ] Tenant Listing page
         -   [ ] There should be only one tenant by default (public) and the login methods should be same as what is initialised in the SDK
-            -   [ ] Initialise only thirdpartyemailpassword recipe and check if only emailpassword and thirdparty is shown for the public tenant
+            -   [ ] Initialise only thirdparty and emailpassword recipe and check if only emailpassword and thirdparty is shown for the public tenant
+            -   [ ] Initialise passwordless with different contact methods and flow type and ensure the factor toggles are reflected as per what is initialised
         -   [ ] Create a new tenant
             -   [ ] Should display an error message if multitenancy license is not added to the core
             -   [ ] Should be able to create tenant once the multitenancy license is added to the core
-            -   [ ] Should not be able to create tenants with some stop words like `recipe` or `config`
+            -   [ ] Should not be able to create tenants with some stop words like `recipe`, `config`, `hello`, `appid-t1`
             -   [ ] Should not be able to create tenants with special characters in the name
             -   [ ] When creating a tenant with capital letters, it should automatically convert to lowercase once the tenant is created
             -   [ ] For newly created tenant, no recipes should be enabled by default
             -   [ ] Creating more than 10 tenants should show pagination
+            -   [ ] Creating existing tenant id should show an error
         -   [ ] Tenant search and pagination
             -   [ ] Should be able to search for tenants
             -   [ ] Tenant search should be case insensitive